Choose a language en

 A player name is passed instead of a player object because mods can run commands on behalf of offline players.
 For example, the IRC bridge allows players to run commands without joining the game.

 So make sure that you don’t assume that the player is online.
-You can check by seeing if minetest.get_player_by_name returns a player.
+You can check by seeing if core.get_player_by_name returns a player.

 Accepting Multiple Arguments